Christy Mathewson: Cincinnati Reds (1916–1918)

 On July 20, 1916, Mathewson's career came full circle when he was traded to the Cincinnati Reds along with Edd Roush.
 He was immediately named as the Reds' player-manager.
 However, for all intents and purposes, his playing career was over.
 He appeared in only one game as a pitcher for the Reds, on September 4, 1916.
 He faced Brown in the second half of a doubleheader, which was billed as the final meeting between the two old baseball warriors.
 The high-scoring game was a win for Mathewson's Reds over Brown's Cubs, 10–8.

 Mathewson retired as a player after the season and managed the Reds for the entire 1917 season and the first 118 games of 1918, compiling a total record of 164–176 as a manager.

 Personal life and literary career

 Mathewson married Jane Stoughton (1880–1967) in 1903.
-Their only son, Christopher Jr., was born shortly after.
+Their only child, Christopher Jr., was born shortly after.
 Christy Mathewson Jr. served in World War II, and died in an explosion at his home in Texas on August 16, 1950.
 During Mathewson's playing years, the family lived in a duplex on the Upper West Side, at Columbus and 85th, alongside Mathewson's manager John McGraw and his wife Blanche.
 Mathewson and McGraw remained friends for the rest of their lives.
 In the 1909 offseason, Christy Mathewson's younger brother Nicholas Mathewson died by suicide in a neighbor's barn.
 Another brother, Henry Mathewson, pitched briefly for the Giants before dying of tuberculosis in 1917.